v1rtex/pickles-starter/README.md

-pickles-starter
+PICKLES Starter
 ===============

-Starter culture for PICKLES
+The official starter culture for PICKLES.